Law Enforcement Officer Position

 • Patrols the community in a vehicle, on foot, or bicycle and/or boat when assigned, to deter and detect criminal activity.

-• Responds to calls for service: administers first aid to injured persons, documents allegations of a crime; protects persons and property; and advises on preventative practices.
+• Responds to calls for service, including administering first aid to injured persons, documenting allegations of a crime, protecting persons and property, and advising on preventative practices.

 • Enforces traffic laws by monitoring traffic movement visually and with radar, contracts violators, and issues traffic citations.